Vuader/tachweb/tachweb/templates/overview.rst

 Sharing objects
 ---------------
-    Sharing data between processes and redundant nodes we use Redis in-memory data structure store, used for cache, state-sharing, sessions.
+    Sharing data between processes and redundant nodes we use Redis in-memory data structure store.
+Primarily used for our cache, state-sharing and sessions.

     Redis supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.